HSDIP/hsdip/HSDIP_CFP.md

    will be public, and all anonymous.
  - Discussions between reviewers and organizers will be private.

-Every submission will be reviewed by a member of the organizing committee according to the usual criteria such as relevance to the workshop, significance of the contribution, and technical quality.
+Every submission will be reviewed by a member of the organizing committee, and/or external reviewers selected by the organizing committee, according to the usual criteria such as relevance to the workshop, significance of the contribution, and technical quality.
 There will be a brief discussion phase where author and reviewers can interactively engage and discuss the submission and the reviews.

 At least one author of each accepted paper must attend the workshop in order to present the paper.